Skip to content

 Mechanism of Action

 Gene expression modulation is the primary mechanism by which the Pinealon peptide exerts its neuroprotective effects.
-As a short-chain bioregulator, it penetrates the cell membrane and nuclear envelope to interact directly with specific DNA sequences, thereby stimulating the transcription of proteins essential for neuronal repair and survival.
+As a short-chain bioregulator, it penetrates the cell membrane and nuclear envelope to interact directly with specific DNA sequences.
+This interaction stimulates the transcription of proteins essential for neuronal repair, survival, and synaptic plasticity.

 Antioxidant pathway activation represents another crucial function of this synthetic tripeptide.
-By upregulating the production of endogenous antioxidants, Pinealon helps neutralize reactive oxygen species (ROS) in brain tissue, preventing cellular apoptosis and preserving cognitive function under stress or hypoxia.
+By upregulating the production of endogenous antioxidants, Pinealon helps neutralize reactive oxygen species (ROS) in brain tissue.
+This reduction in oxidative stress prevents cellular apoptosis and preserves cognitive function under conditions of hypoxia or age-related decline.

 Origin & History